 - I’d like to give you a call next week to check in and offer any additional information that might be helpful.
 Is there a good day for me to do that?

+You may also be interested in questions to ask in the HR/recruiter interview, about job security and COVID-19 safety, about a remote role, or about the team culture.
 If you’ve made it to the C-level interview, read my blog post on questions to ask the CEO.

 How many questions should you ask at the end of the interview?